 Making recordings visible to clients: some time ago I migrated from WMC to TVH, and had some recordings I wanted to play later.
 I copied them into TVH's recording path but couldn't make them visible to TVH and its clients (Kodi).
 This was easily solved by pointing Kodi's video source at them, but it would have been nice to be able to do it.

-Updated by Dave Pickles about 2 years ago
+Updated by Dave Pickles over 2 years ago

 To add files to the recordings directory and have them show up in TVHeadend, see https://tvheadend.org/boards/5/topics/28252?r=29113#message-29113